BenGothard/PDF-Text-Extractor/README.md

 The script will:
 1. Convert the PDF to text
 2. Use macOS's text-to-speech engine to create audio
-3. Save the output as an MP3 file in the same directory as the input PDF
+3. Save the output as an MP3 file (by default next to the input PDF)
-   - For example, if your input is `my_document.pdf`, the output will be `my_document.mp3`
+   - For example, if your input is `my_document.pdf`, the default output will be `my_document.mp3`

 ## Features